Sofia Arkelsten

-Hanna Sofia Margareta Arkelsten (born 6 December 1976 in Stockholm) is a Swedish politician of the Moderate Party.
+Hanna Sofia Margareta Arkelsten (born 6 December 1976) is a Swedish politician of the Moderate Party.
 She served as member of the Swedish Riksdag from 2006 to 2018, representing her home constituency of Stockholm Municipality.

-Arkelsten served as Secretary of the Moderate Party from 2010 to 2012 and Chairman of the Committee on Foreign Affairs from 2012 to 2014.
+Arkelsten served as Secretary of the Moderate Party from 2010 to 2012 and Chairman of the Committee on Foreign Affairs in 2012 and again from 2013 to 2014.

 Career

 Early career

 Arkelsten previously worked on Svensk Handel and on ICA Sweden as director of communications.

 She was previously active in municipal politics in Stockholm, including the Environment and Health Committee, Maria-Gamla Stan District and the City Council.

-Between 1998-1999 she was the Chairman of student organization Free Conservative Lawyers.
+Parliament

+Upon joining parliament in 2006 she was a deputy to Beatrice Ask then deputy for Prime Minister Fredrik Reinfeldt a month later in November.
+She was not a regular member of parliament until 17 September 2007, when she stopped being deputy.
+From 26 April 2012 to 18 November 2012, she was Chairman of the Committee on Foreign Affairs, repeating this role from 1 April 2013 to 29 September 2014.

+She officially left parliament on 24 September 2018.

 Party Secretary

 On 1 October 2010 she replaced Per Schlingmann as party-Secretary of the Moderate Party.
 On 20 April 2012 she resigned of her own accord.

 Personal life

 Sofia Arkelsten was born in Stockholm.
 In April 2011 she married Olof Torvestig and she is an outspoken vegetarian.
 Her first child, a daughter, was born on 25 November 2012.
 On 16 October 2014, Arkelsten made public that she was diagnosed with chronic disease multiple sclerosis (MS).